 BANK HOLDING COMPANY IMPROVES NETWORK MANAGEMENT AHEAD OF SCHEDULE

-This 150-year-old American bank holding company with $100 billion in assets has a network of 1,100 branches and 2,000 ATM locations.
+This 150-year-old American bank holding company with $100 billion in assets has a network capacity of 1,100 branches and 2,000 ATM locations.
 While the WAN solution wasn’t 150 years old, sometimes to the network team and end users it felt like it could be.
 It was based on a single T-1 connection running a full mesh topology between two data centers over one router.
 The software and hardware were nearing end-of-support lifecycle status, and it was all the operational staff could do just to keep their noses above water focused on day-to-day support.

 The organization needed additional network capacity to support the centrally-processed, high-bandwidth, web-based teller platform, a paperless initiative to centralize documentation, HD video and security.
 The centralized wireless network suffered from the trombone effect of running branch-office internet traffic through the data center and back, adding significant latency that affected transaction response times.

-The network team selected Cisco’s Intelligent WAN, which met all their requirements, allowing them to increase availability and capacity on a standardized platform and achieve their initiatives regarding converged wireless, BYOD guest access and network security segmentation while cutting operational costs by two-thirds.
+The network management team selected Cisco’s Intelligent WAN, which met all their requirements, allowing them to increase availability and capacity on a standardized platform and achieve their initiatives regarding converged wireless, BYOD guest access and network security segmentation while cutting operational costs by two-thirds.

 However, the proof-of-concept phase revealed the need for advanced tools beyond the traditional command-line interface (CLI) to configure, manage, and troubleshoot the system.
 They selected LiveNX from LiveAction for its ease-of-use and real-time visualization capabilities.